 He shook his head and laid back down flat on his back.

-Bernice, who’d been roosting atop a stool, looked startled and put down her pen.
+Bernice, who’d been roosting atop the kitchen stool, looked startled and put down her pen.

-“Well, sugar, I only want to be helpful, so as long as your dad is sick, I can be here to cook or run errands or take him to the doctor’s or whatever.”
+“Well, honey, I only want to be helpful, so as long as your Dad is sick, I can be here to cook or run errands or take him to the doctor’s or whatever.”

 “Ben’s here.
 He can do all those things,” My arms were statues across my chest.

-“Uh, well, technically speaking maybe, but also I’m working so I can’t do everything.”
-From his place at the fridge, Ben ignored the daggers I shot in his direction, grabbed a spoon and dug into his cottage cheese.
+“Uh, well, technically speaking maybe, but also I’m working.”
+He ignored the daggers I shot in his direction, grabbed a spoon and dug into his cottage cheese.